Kirkby

 Kirkby (/ˈkɝːbi/ KUR-bee) is a town in the Metropolitan Borough of Knowsley, Merseyside, England.
 The town, historically in Lancashire, has a size of 4070 acre is 5 mi north of Huyton and 6 mi north-east of Liverpool.
 The population in 2016 was 41,495 making it the largest in Knowsley and the 9th biggest settlement in Merseyside.

-Evidence of Bronze Age activity has been noted though the first direct evidence of a settlement dates to 1086 via the Doomsday Book.
-The town was mainly farmland until the mid-20th century due to building of ROF Kirkby, the largest Royal Ordanance Factory filling munitions.
+Evidence of Bronze Age activity has been noted though the first direct evidence of a settlement dates to 1086 via the Domesday Book.
+The town was mainly farmland until the mid-20th century until the construction of ROF Kirkby, the largest Royal Ordnance Factory filling munitions, during the Second World War; Kirkby's urban development happened in the post-war period.

-In November 2020, Liverpool F.C. relocated its training facilities from the Melwood site in West Derby, to the town following the completion of the new AXA Training Centre.
+In November 2020, Liverpool F.C. relocated its training facilities from the Melwood site in West Derby, to the town following the completion of the new training centre.